Tetrakern/fictioneer/INSTALLATION.md

     </blockquote>
   </details>

+* [Plugin Load Filter](https://wordpress.org/plugins/plugin-load-filter/): This plugin allows you to disable other plugins based on specific conditions, such as the post type.
+This is useful if you have many plugins that you only need for selected pages, helping to avoid degrading your site performance with unnecessary overhead.

 ### Optional: Caching

 Technically just another plugin, but one that will make your site significantly faster.
 [Caching](https://wordpress.org/support/article/optimization-caching/) saves your posts and pages as static files to be served later instead of rendering them anew on each request.
 Guests see the same content anyway, so why waste resources?
 Only logged-in users can have individual content that must not be cached, such as their account profile.
 Following are a few cache plugins that have proven to work well with the theme.
 Do this after you configured your site.